EddyLuten/bhreia.com/README.md

 ```

 ## Contributing

-*Please request access to the DM wiki if you need to modify any pages linked from there.*

 Please **do** contribute if you're a player and want to see certain additions or changes to the world.
 However, note that contributing could potentially spoil parts of the campaign if you need to touch files outside of this repo, so consult first.